scikit-hep/pyhepmc/README.md

 <!-- begin of description -->
 HepMC3 has its own Python bindings.
-Why should you use these one?
+Why should you use these?

 **pyhepmc is easy to install**

-The command `pip install pyhepmc` should work on all Python versions >= 3.6 and all common architectures, since we publish binary wheels.
+The command `pip install pyhepmc` just works on all common platforms.
+Since we publish binary wheels, you don't need to compile anything.
+Since we include the HepMC3 library, you don't need to install it separately either.

-Building from source is also easy.
-External software is not required, pyhepmc comes with the source of both pybind11 for the bindings and HepMC3.
+However, building from source is also easy.
+External software is not required.
+Just download the repository with `git clone --recursive` and run `pip install -v -e .`.

-**pyhepmc is actively developed**

-pyhepmc is part of the Scikit-HEP project, which aims to provide all tools needed by particle physicists to do data analysis in Python.
-It also gets official support from the HepMC3 project.

-**pyhepmc is unit tested**

-Everything in pyhepmc is unit tested.

 **pyhepmc is Pythonic**